Ranking Every Air Jordan From 1 to 33

 24. Air Jordan 21

 Often slept on, the Jordan 21’s Bentley Continental GT Coupe inspo is something else.
-There’s a few great colorways, and an even better Ray Allen “”Sonics” PE, but there’s not enough to pull this higher up the list.
+There are a few great colorways, and an even better Ray Allen “Sonics” PE, but there’s not enough to pull this higher up the list.

 23. Air Jordan 30

 Hoopers will sure that these are a great sneaker to ball in.
-Super light weight, comfortable AF and loaded with tech.
-And even though performance was at the forefront of it’s design, the genius that is Tinker Hatfield still managed to incorporate argyle weaves in it’s upper, as a nod to Mike’s Alma Mater.
+Super lightweight, comfortable AF and loaded with tech.
+And even though the performance was at the forefront of its design, the genius that is Tinker Hatfield still managed to incorporate argyle weaves in it’s upper, as a nod to Mike’s Alma Mater UNC.
 I can’t wait for the retros in the years to come!

 22. Air Jordan 28